franciscop/react-test/Contributing.md

 You can follow some of the existing methods in src/[METHOD].
 We'd recommended to copy one of the existing ones and modify the files to have a base to get started, like `.children()`.

 ## Writing Code
-1. Create a local branch of the repository
+1. Create a local branch of the repository (alternatively you could use the "fork" menu to create your own copy of the repository)
 2. Copy an existing component folder (such as '.children()') from the existing modules in /src
 3. Rename the folder to match the name defined in the Issue you took from the Issues tab in Github.
 4. Write your implementation in the "index.js" file